At-Risk Animals

 View more..

-Oreo is on the at-risk list due to behavior.
+Flamenco is on the at-risk list due to behavior.
 He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
-He has not warmed up despite staff using treats to build a positive association.
+He has not warmed up despite staff using treats to build a positive association and appears likely to be under socialized.
 Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
 He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.

 View more..